 She would ignore me at first; then turn her head, silkily arrogant, and half close her eyes for each praise-name, each one separately.
 And, when I’d finished, yawn, deliberate, foppish, showing an ice-cream pink mouth and curled pink tongue.

 On Cats is a collection of various essays Lessing wrote on the matter of cats.
 Her cats.
-Her varied, wonderful collection of cats.
+Her varied, wonderful, lifetime’s collection of cats.

 From the swarm of feral-turned-domestic cats that grew out of hand on the farm of her childhood to a few particular sorts she housed in London, there have always been cats in Lessing’s life.

-As George Mikes so trenchantly observed, the English and their pets have a particular relationship.
+As George Mikes so trenchantly observed in his classic satire, How to Be A Brit, the English and their pets have a particular relationship.
 There is a deep, abiding selfless love.
 Owning pets makes parents of us all—perhaps why we are so devoted to it.

 On the day of the birth she was in labour for three hours or so before she knew it.
 She miaowed sounding surprised, sitting on the kitchen floor, and when I ordered her upstairs to the cupboard she went.
 She did not stay there…